kamingfung/chase_offer_auto_enroll/README.md

 # Chrome Extension: Chase Offer Adder

 Stop clicking endlessly to add Chase Offers!
-This Chrome extension saves you time by clicking one "Add to Card" button for you with a single click in its popup.
-While you'll still click for each offer, it beats manually clicking and waiting every time.
-Think of it as your personal Chase Offer button-clicker!
+This Chrome extension saves you time by automatically adding Chase Offers across all your cards.
+With features like automatic account switching and pause/resume functionality, you can efficiently manage your offers with minimal interaction.

 ## Overview

-This extension provides a simple browser action popup with a button.
-When you are on a Chase page displaying offers, clicking the `Add offers` button in the popup injects a small script into the page.
-This script attempts to:
+This extension provides a browser action popup with controls to manage the offer-adding process.
+When you are on a Chase page displaying offers, clicking the `Add offers` button in the popup injects a script that:

-1. Find an "Add to Card" button.
+1. Finds and clicks "Add to Card" buttons
-2. Click the button.
-3. Wait a brief moment.
-4. Navigate back to the offer page.

-It helps reduce the number of clicks needed compared to manually clicking the offer, waiting, and navigating back, but it still requires user interaction for each offer.
+2. Automatically switches between your credit card accounts
+3. Allows pausing and resuming the process at any time
+4. Provides real-time status updates

 ## Features

-* Simple popup interface with a single "Add offers" button.
+* **Simple Interface**: Clean popup with "Add offers" and "Pause/Resume" buttons
-* Injects and runs the offer-adding script on the current active tab.
-* Provides basic status feedback within the popup (e.g., "Adding offers...", "Cannot find add buttons!", errors).
+* **Automatic Account Switching**: Automatically processes offers across all your credit card accounts
+* **Pause/Resume Functionality**: Stop and continue the process at any time
+* **Real-time Status Updates**: Clear feedback about the current operation
+* **Smart Button Detection**: Finds and clicks the appropriate "Add to Card" buttons
+* **Error Handling**: Provides feedback for various scenarios (no buttons found, errors, etc.)

+## New Features

+### Automatic Account Switching

+* Automatically detects all your credit card accounts
+* Processes offers for each account sequentially
+* Switches accounts when all offers are added for the current account
+* Continues until all accounts are processed

+### Pause/Resume Functionality

+* Pause button appears when the script starts running
+* Click "Pause" to temporarily stop the process
+* Click "Resume" to continue from where it left off
+* Status updates show when the script is paused or running
+* Pause button automatically hides when the process completes

 ## Limitations

-* **Manual Credit Card Offer Page Selection**: The extension does not automatically navigate to the Chase Offers page of each card.
-You must manually go to the page where your offers are displayed.
+* **Initial Page Load**: You must manually navigate to the Chase Offers page to start
-* **Manual Trigger Required:** This extension only adds **one** offer and goes back per button click.
-After the page navigates back, you **MUST click the extension icon and the "Run Offer Script" button again** to add the next offer.
-It is *not* fully automated.
-* **Basic Error Handling:** Includes minimal error feedback, mostly within the popup or the browser console.
+* **Website Changes**: The extension may need updates if Chase changes their website structure
+* **Browser Navigation**: The script uses browser navigation (back button) between offers
-* **Single Button Logic:** The script currently targets the *last* button found matching the selector on the page.
+* **Single Tab Operation**: The extension operates only on the active tab

 ## Screenshots

-**1. Extension Popup:** Shows the simple interface with the button and status area.
+**1. Extension Popup:** Shows the interface with the Add offers button, Pause/Resume button, and status area.
 ![Popup Window](images/popup.png)

 **2. Example Chase Offers Page:** Shows the type of page and "Add to Card" buttons the extension interacts with.